kzoldak/kzoldak.github.io/_posts/2019-10-29-Hoggs-paper.markdown

 We use $$\theta$$ to represent all the model parameters.
 This includes all that are free to vary during the fit, both those you care about and those you do not.
 $I$ is short-hand for all the prior knowledge of the experiment, parameters and all, but holds no knowledge of the data (see prior section below since $$x_i$$ and $$\sigma_{yi}$$ are NOT treated as data here).
 $$D$$ stands for data, which in our case is really only the $$y_1, y_2, ..., y_N$$.

+As stated in short by Hogg et al.: "the posterior probability distribution is the likelihood times the prior, properly normalized."

 ## Prior